Omkarsingh111/Solana-React-Dapp-Challenge/README.md

 4. **Transfer SOL to New Account:** After creating a new account or connecting a wallet, click "Transfer SOL to New Account" to send SOL tokens.

-5. **Check Wallet Balance:** Click the "Check Wallet Balance" button to view the balance of the currently connected wallet or the new account.